BoboTiG/luma/README.md

-# Chris' personal website
+# Knowledge Base

-This is my personal website, built with Sphinx!
+This is part of my personal stack, built with Sphinx & Shibuya!

 ```shell
 python3.12 -m venv venv